henryqpham/Doc-Summarizer-AI/README.md

 for text extraction and summarization (Claude Sonnet 4.5 gov).
 Built to handle
 CUI: everything runs on your machine, and documents travel only to Ask Sage.

+> **Just using the tool?** You don't need this file — everything you need is
+> in the app itself, and [USER-GUIDE.md](USER-GUIDE.md) is a plain-language
+> one-pager you can print.
+Curious how it works?
+[ARCHITECTURE.md](ARCHITECTURE.md)
+> explains it without jargon.
+This README is for whoever sets up and
+> maintains the tool.

 ```
 browser (localhost:3000)      local Node process           Ask Sage (approved)
 ────────────────────────      ──────────────────           ───────────────────